The 7 best Zendesk AI apps in 2026

 Expert Verified

-But who has time to sit through dozens of demos and sales calls to find the right one?
+But who has time to sit through dozens of demos and sales calls to find the perfect addition?
 I’ve done that work for you.
-This guide gets straight to the point, highlighting the 7 best Zendesk AI apps that actually do what they say they will.
+This guide highlights 7 of the best Zendesk AI apps that serve as excellent companions to your primary help desk.

 What are Zendesk AI apps?

-Simply put, Zendesk AI apps are tools you can add to your Zendesk account to give it new powers.
-Zendesk has its own AI for things like summarizing tickets and running simple bots, but these third-party apps plug right in to handle more advanced or specialized tasks.
+Simply put, Zendesk AI apps are tools you can add to your Zendesk account to extend its capabilities.
+Zendesk provides powerful AI for summarizing tickets and sentiment analysis, and these third-party apps plug right in to handle additional specialized tasks or unique automation requirements.

 How we picked the top Zendesk AI apps